Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Measuring Planned Value is easy.
 You only have to consider the total budget allocated for the project and the project’s completion rate.
 Any good project management tool should be able to tell you both these figures at a glance.

 How it helps: Planned Value isn’t particularly useful by itself.
 However, when combined with other metrics (see below), it can tell you a lot more about your project performance.
-Think of it as a baseline KPI that you’ll reuse to measure several other more important metrics.
+Think of it as baseline KPI metrics for project management that you’ll reuse to measure several other more important metrics.

 2. Earned Value (EV)